 Your Staff ID card, obtained through the Library, also acts as your Library card.

-To obtain a Staff ID card visit the Library with confirmation of employment, or an email to the email@example.com from your department head stating your start/end date, as well as employment number.
+To obtain a Staff ID card, send an email to email@example.com providing your start/end date, your employment number, and name of your department head.
 Staff cards are valid for three years or until your term has ended.

-The Library now provides access to LinkedIn Learning (formerly Lynda.com), an online subscription library that teaches the latest software tools and skills through high-quality instructional videos.
+The College provides access to LinkedIn Learning (formerly Lynda.com), an online subscription library that teaches the latest software tools and skills through high-quality instructional videos.
 Tutorials are available for more than 1300 software programs.

 Open access (OA) literature is digital, online, free of charge, and free of most copyright and licensing restrictions.